Ok, warning…baseball talk here.

 Chien-Ming Wang, a pitcher on the Yankees team, was hurt (foot injury) on Sunday while running the bases.

 On Sunday, the Yankees (an American League team) played the Houston Astros (a National League team) in Houston.
 Chien-Ming Wang, who was pitching for the Yankess, slipped and injured his foot while running the bases.
-Naturally, Hank Steinbrenner had something “scholarly” to say (link no longer works) about the incident and is blaming the entire National League for this injury:
+Naturally, Hank Steinbrenner had something scholarly to say about the incident and is blaming the entire National League for this injury:

 “My only message is simple: The National League needs to join the 21st century.
 They need to grow up and join the 21st century.
 I’ve got my pitchers running the bases, and one of them gets hurt.
 He’s going to be out.
 I don’t like that, and it’s about time they address it.
 That was a rule from the 1800s.